On the Chern numbers of a smooth threefold: Introduction

 for each $i\in \mathbb N$.

 In view of this, it is natural to ask if the Chern numbers of an $n$-dimensional smooth projective variety can only assume finitely many values, after we fix the underlying manifold.
 In general, $c_n$ is a topological invariant, as it coincides with the Euler characteristic, and therefore if $n=1$ then the problem is easily settled.
-On the other hand, if $X$ and $Y$ are homeomorphic complex surfaces, then either $c_1^2(X)=c_1^2(Y)$ or $c_1^2(X)= 4c_2(Y)-c_1^2(Y)$, depending on whether the homeomorphism within $X$ and $Y$ is orientation preserving or not (cfr. \cite{Kotschick08}).
+On the other hand, if $X$ and $Y$ are homeomorphic complex surfaces, then either $c_1^2(X)=c_1^2(Y)$ or $c_1^2(X)= 4c_2(Y)-c_1^2(Y)$, depending on whether the homeomorphism between $X$ and $Y$ is orientation preserving or not (cfr. \cite{Kotschick08}).
+Nevertheless, if $X$ and $Y$ are diffeomorphic surfaces, then $c_1(X)^2=c_1(Y)^2$.

 In dimension three, the relevant Chern numbers are $c_1c_2$ and $c_1^3$.
 If $X$ is K{\"a}hler, then by the Hirzebruch-Riemann-Roch theorem we have